 - A spray bottle with apple cider vinegar and water (1:1)

 - A vacuum cleaner

 There is no reason why this effective method of cleaning cannot be adapted to any working environment.
-However, if you are running in particular a medical environment and adhering to the the strict CQC requirements, school or a gym, we also recommend you review your current arrangements and ensure you have a structured approach to your ongoing cleaning needs and also planned deep cleans, either with your in house team, or with your professional service supplier.
+However, if you are running, in particular, a medical environment and adhering to the strict CQC requirements, school or a gym, we also recommend you review your current arrangements and ensure you have a structured approach to your ongoing cleaning needs and also planned deep cleans, either with your in house team or with your professional service supplier.